Patricia Timmons-Goodson: Expired nomination to district court

 On April 28, 2016, President Obama nominated Timmons-Goodson to serve as a United States District Judge of the United States District Court for the Eastern District of North Carolina, to the seat vacated by Judge Malcolm Jones Howard, who took senior status on December 31, 2005.
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.

 2020 campaign for Congress

 In 2019, Timmons-Goodson filed to run for the United States House of Representatives seat representing North Carolina's 8th congressional district.
-The 8th district covers all or part of 7 counties including Cabarrus, Stanly, Montgomery, Moore, Lee, Harnett, and Cumberland.
+The 8th district covered all or part of 7 counties including Cabarrus, Stanly, Montgomery, Moore, Lee, Harnett, and Cumberland.
 Timmons-Goodson lost to incumbent Republican Richard Hudson in the general election in November 2020, by 53% to 47%.

+Academia

+On July 1, 2023, Timmons-Goodson was named Dean of North Carolina Central University School of Law.
+She retired from that position in 2025.

 Personal life

 Timmons-Goodson is a member of The Links.